ned-kelly/docker-multicontainer-libretime/README.md

 Have fun!

-**WAIT 30 SECONDS OR SO FOR THE CONTAINER TO BOOTSTRAP BEFORE TRYING TO ACCESS THE CONTAINER FOR THE FIRST TIME!**
+**BE SURE TO WAIT 15-30 SECONDS OR SO FOR THE CONTAINERS TO BOOTSTRAP BEFORE TRYING TO ACCESS FOR THE FIRST TIME**

-## Things to note / hack fixes:
+## Things to note & hack fixes:

  - There seems to be a bug in the current build of Libretime where if you run Postgres on another host the web/ui fails to log in (without any logs/errors showing anywhere)...
 After much pain trying to get this running "properly", the quick and simple fix has been to use a TCP proxy, that just proxies the PostgreSQL port:5432 to the actual dedicated postgres container.

- - Icecast can't really run in it's own dedicated container because Libretime currently writes its config file - This could be fixed my mapping the config files from one container into the other, but how far do we want to go here...
-For now, there's going to be no harm running it in the main `libretime-core` container as it uses minimal resources anyway.
+ - Icecast can't really run in it's own dedicated container because Libretime currently writes its config file - This could be fixed my mapping the config files from one container into the other, anyone want to submit a PR ;)

+ - By default - specifying "localhost" in the `LIBRETIME_PUBLIC_HOSTNAME` variable, won't obviously work with the iFrames that are currently in the codebase - For now we need to use a reverse proxy to replace "localhost" with whatever our "external" domain is...

 ## Deploying on the internet?